caitlinhenry14/Seizure-Prediction/README.md

 # Seizure Prediction
-CNN and LSTM architecture to predict seizures based on EEG data (data can be found [here](https://www.epilepsyecosystem.org))
+CNN and LSTM architecture to predict seizures based on [EEG data](https://www.epilepsyecosystem.org).
+It won't cure my seizure condition, but it's... nice...
+I guess.

+The project can be broken down into two parts:

+Preprocessing (MATLAB)
+- Denoises EEG Data

+CNN + LSTM (Python)
+- Model is trained using preprocessed data
+- Generator.py loads data into memory in batches as opposed to all at once

-## Some notes
+## Project Execution
-- There was too much data used to reasonably upload it all, so i only uploaded a portion of it :(
-- I need to add details of how this works to the README but... yk... don't have time right now
+To run the project, first download the repository and run `pip3 install -r requirements.txt`.
+You can train the model by running `python3 seizure_prediction.py -- mode train`.
+You can test the model by running `python3 seizure_prediction.py -- mode test`.